anpaz/qstack/README.md

 # Gadgets

-A gadget represents the minimum unit of execution of quantum instructions in a quantum processor.
+A gadget represents a unit of execution of quantum instructions in a quantum processor.
 It is comprised of:

 1. **instructions**: a list of instructions to be evaluated by a layer
 2. **continuation**: an optional method that given the list of outcomes from its instructions returns a new gadget.